maciejzj/personal-website/posts/ssb-simple-static-blogger.md

 However I discovered that the mainstream tools for blogging are not so great if you want to make a very simple and effortless website.
-Popular tools often seem to be too convoluted (there are Hugo tutorials on the youtube that last dozens of minutes) for my use case.
+Popular tools often seem to be too convoluted (there are Hugo tutorials on the Youtube that last dozens of minutes) for my use case.
-Surely, there are many great tools, but I wanted something barebone simple that would require no learning and have as few dependencies as possible.
+Surely, there are many great tools, but I wanted something bare-bones simple that would require no learning and have as few dependencies as possible.
 After a few minutes of research I decided to write my own blog framework in form of a shell script (there are some bash static site generators